-Angus is the Founder and Publisher at Winepilot with over 15 years of drinks writing and judging experience including authoring Worldwine, as Drinks Editor for Wish Magazine in The Australian for over a decade and a regular contributor to Australian Gourmet Traveller Wine.
-Angus founded Winepilot to help you drink better, everyday.
+Angus is the Founder and Publisher at Winepilot with over 15 years of drinks writing and judging experience.
+This includes authoring the first imported wine guide in Australia, Worldwine, as Drinks Editor for Wish Magazine in The Australian for over a decade and regular contributor to Australian Gourmet Traveller Wine.

 Jeni Port is one of Australia's top wine communicators and judges.
 Based in Melbourne, Jeni was the longest-serving wine writer on The Age newspaper and continues to write for most Australian wine magazines including Winestate, Wine Selector, Halliday Wine Companion magazine, Gourmet Traveller WINE, Winning and Il Tridente.
 She was named Wine Communicator of the Year and Legend of the Melbourne Food and Wine Festival in 2014 and in 2018 was named Legend of the Vine.